Pomarancha12/Pomarancha12/README.md

 The most interesting cases was when I worked in questrooms market place and we started new direction in quarantined period - online-quests.
 - This is our web-application with online-quests: https://questgames.qeng.org/
-- This is free and nonconfidential corporative online-quest: https://viyar.qeng.org/.
+- This is free and not confidential corporative online-quest: https://viyar.qeng.org/.

 It was a great challenge to develope a new product in one month with team less than 10 persons.